chipweinberger/flutter_blue_plus/README.md

 ### Events API

-The events API is lets you access streams from all devices simultaneously.
+Access streams from all devices simultaneously.

 There are streams for:
 * events.connectionState